MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-operator.md

 ## Sign in to the HoloLens app

 If you sign in to a brand-new [!include[pn-hololens](../includes/pn-hololens.md)] device, you will be prompted to complete the **Setup** wizard.
 In the **Setup** wizard, you can either sign in by using an existing account or create a new account, depending on the version of [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] that you're running.
 The **Setup** wizard also guides you through steps to calibrate and prepare [!include[pn-hololens](../includes/pn-hololens.md)] for use.
-For more information about calibration, see the "First things first" section of this topic.

 ## Open and sign in to HoloLens for the first time